textioHQ/js-style-guide/README.md

 ## Learning Hoisting

   <a name="hoisting--about"></a><a name="14.1"></a>
-  **These sections do not imply styling preference but are more of a learning guide for how hoisting works.**
+  **🎓 These sections do not imply styling preference but are more of a learning guide for how hoisting works. 🎓**
   - [14.1](#hoisting--about) `var` declarations get hoisted to the top of their closest enclosing function scope, their assignment does not. `const` and `let` declarations are blessed with a new concept called [Temporal Dead Zones (TDZ)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_Dead_Zone).
 It’s important to know why [typeof is no longer safe](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15).

     ```javascript